resheku/my-awesome/README.md

 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [sqlpage/SQLPage](https://github.com/sqlpage/SQLPage) - Fast SQL-only data application builder.
 Automatically build a UI on top of SQL queries.
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
-- [statespace-tech/statespace](https://github.com/statespace-tech/statespace) - Statespace — Build agent-native APIs.
+- [statespace-tech/statespace](https://github.com/statespace-tech/statespace) - Statespace framework — build the APIs and MCPs your agents need to understand and work with your data.
 - [stepchowfun/toast](https://github.com/stepchowfun/toast) - Containerize your development and continuous integration environments. 🥂
 - [superhq-ai/shuru](https://github.com/superhq-ai/shuru) - A local-first microVM sandbox for running AI agents safely on macOS
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web